 Benchmarks for brunch revenue per hour

-What is good revenue per hour for brunch?
-That depends on your type of establishment:
+What counts as solid revenue per hour for brunch?
+It depends on your establishment type:

 - Neighborhood café: €200-350 per hour